 This isn’t recent news, per se, but I love these letters.
 They are informative and very well-written.
-As someone who is curious about activist investing, they have been fun to read.
+As someone who is curious about activist investing and investor relations firms, they have been fun to read.

 Interview: August 2017

 I found this video footage of Seth being interviewed on the Brummer & Partners website.